devu-62442/Extracting-Sensitive-API-Calls/README.md

 In the above examples ```TelephonyManager, ConnectivityManager, PackageManager``` are the API classes and ```listen(), getNetworkType(), getActiveNetworkInfo(), isSafeMode()``` are the API Methods.

-The Tool uses the following Sensitive APIs -
+The Tool uses the following Sensitive APIs Classes -

 ![SensitiveAPIList](https://github.com/devu-62442/Extracting-Sensitive-API-Calls/blob/master/img/Screenshot%202019-10-22%20at%207.31.00%20PM.png)

+These classes are used to give the list of Sensitive API calls as an output.

 <!-- Packages Used -->
 ![Python](https://github.com/devu-62442/Android_Malware_Signature_Creator/blob/master/img/68747470733a2f2f696d672e736869656c64732e696f2f707970692f707976657273696f6e732f6e6574776f726b782e737667-2.svg)